How to spot fake news

 - Research the site and its author.
 Check whether the source is known for parody.

 - Do the story details and tone suggest its humour is simply for amusement?

 Satire is a form of humour which uses exaggeration or irony to expose hypocrisy, abuse and other shortcomings.
 It’s usually funny.
-Fake news is that abuse, and no one is laughing
+Fake news is abuse, and no one is laughing